marcelm/cutadapt/doc/guide.rst

     No. of allowed errors:
     0-9 bp: 0; 10-19 bp: 1; 20 bp: 2

-The adapter has, as was conveniently shown above, a length of 20 characters.
+The adapter has, as was shown above, has a length of 20 characters.
 We are using the default error rate of 0.1.
 What this implies is shown above: Matches up to a length of 9 bp are allowed to have no errors.
 Matches of lengths 10-19 bp are allowd to have 1 error and matches of length 20 can have 2 errors.
+See also :ref:`the section about error-tolerant matching <error-tolerance>`.

 Finally, a table is output that gives more detailed information about the lengths of the removed sequences.
 The following is only an excerpt;